misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-98">Tiled radial gradient images</Figures>

 Yes, this is visually pretty much the same as tiling a PNG that has a mostlytransparent dark circle 10 pixels in diameter.
 There are three advantages to using a gradient in this case:

 - The CSS is almost certainly smaller in bytes than the PNG would be.
 - Even more importantly, the PNG requires an extra hit on the server.
 This slows down both page and server performance.
 A CSS gradient is part of the stylesheet and so eliminates the extra server hit.
 - Changing the gradient is a lot simpler, so experimenting to find exactly the right size, shape, and darkness is much easier.

 Gradients can’t do everything a raster or vector image can, so it’s not as though you’ll be giving up external images completely now that gradients are a thing.
 You can still pull off some pretty impressive effects with gradients, though.
-Consider the back‐ ground effect shown in Figure 9-99.
+Consider the background effect shown in Figure 9-99.

 <Figures figure="9-99">It’s time to start the music…</Figures>

-That curtain effect was accomplished with just two linear gradients repeated at differ‐ ing intervals, plus a third to create a “glow” effect along the bottom of the back‐ ground.
+That curtain effect was accomplished with just two linear gradients repeated at differing intervals, plus a third to create a “glow” effect along the bottom of the background.
 Here’s the code that accomplished it:

 ```css
 background-image: linear-gradient(0deg, rgba(255, 128, 128, 0.25), transparent 75%), linear-gradient(